 “Use a quality overlaminate on all of your graphics.
 Lamination not only protects against abrasion and improves the finish, it also provides a built-in layer of UV protection that helps protect the colors from fading and helps prevent the deterioration of media in sunlight.
 Matzen recommends another tip for her clients: “Rotate the vehicle so the intensity of the sun isn’t beating mostly on one side.” — Sign & Digital Design Magazine: Preparation and Maintenance For a Long Term Wrap

-Vertical vs. horizontal exposure
+Vertical vs. Horizontal Exposure

 Where the graphics are placed on a vehicle makes a difference.
 Horizontal surfaces such as hoods and roofs take more direct sunlight and may fade sooner than vertical surfaces such as doors.
+How long will fleet graphics last can depend on where they’re placed.

 “Horizontal installations have more direct continuous exposure to: Harsh ultra-violet energy of the sun, and the accumulation of contaminants, pollution, acid rain, and moisture commonly known as fall out.
 The combination of these two factors causes premature fading, and browning or discoloration of products.
 Therefore, these applications require products that have performance enhancements that are able to meet expectations.” — Sign & Digital Design Magazine: Wrap Protection Technologies